lundegaard/react-union.org/content/docs/scripts/polyfilling.md

 });
 ```

 To support Internet Explorer 9, run function `importPolyfills.ie9()` instead of `importPolyfills.ie11()` as mentioned above.
-Support for IE11 will be added automaticaly.
+Support for IE11 will be added automatically.